xav32290/docs/content/en/docs/domain/edge-deployment-scenarios.md

 - Multi-interface or single-interface

-- Layer 3 or Layer 4 Edge networking
+- Layer 3 or Layer 4 Edge [networking]({{< ref "docs/overview/networking" >}})

 Trustgrid supports unique configurations per site to minimize the changes required at the Edge network.
 The easiest scenario to deploy is a Layer 4, behind the firewall, single [node]({{< ref "docs/concepts/node" >}}) deployment.
 This is the standard recommendation.
-When deployed behind a firewall, the firewall must allow egress traffic to Trustgrid's Cloud environment (see Network Requirements) and the network/s where the Gateway Nodes are installed.
+When deployed behind a firewall, the firewall must allow egress traffic to Trustgrid's Cloud environment (see Network Requirements) and the [network(s)]({{< ref "docs/overview/networking" >}}) where the Gateway Nodes are installed.

 ### Beside a firewall
 In some scenarios, you may want to deploy your Trustgrid [node(s)]({{< ref "docs/concepts/node" >}}) beside the firewall.
 In this configuration, the management interface of each [node]({{< ref "docs/concepts/node" >}}) will be connected directly to the internet and the data interface will get connected to a LAN such as the inside/LAN network.